- Tuesday to Saturday - 9.30am - 5:30pm

 The following current newspapers are available for viewing in the library: the Irish Examiner, the Irish Independent, the Irish Times, the Farmer's Journal, and the Southern Star.

 Internet access is available on 3 PCs.
-This includes 1 PC with full Assistive Technology to aid people with disabilities.
 Advance booking for this service is advisable.

 A valid library card must be presented for Internet access.